StableCoder/docker-build-core/README.md

 ## Analysis Tools

-The Arch, Fedora and openSUSE images also have analysis tools used for code analysis available:
+The Arch and Fedora images also have analysis tools used for code analysis available:
 - AddressSanitizer
 - LeakSanitizer
 - ThreadSanitizer